Secure and Privacy-Preserving Consensus: Discussions and Conclusions

 \section{Discussions and Conclusions}

-In this paper we proposed a decentralized secure and privacy-preserving protocol for the network consensus problem.
-In contrast to previous approaches where the states are covered with random noise which unavoidably affects the convergence performance, we encode randomness to the system dynamics with the help of an additive homomorphic cryptosystem which allows the convergence to the exact average in a deterministic manner.
+In this paper we proposed a decentralized secure and privacy-preserving protocol for the network consensus problem which can guarantee the security and privacy of a node as long as it has at least one legitimate neighbor.
+In contrast to existing data-obfuscation based average consensus approaches which are vulnerable to an external eavesdropper, we encode randomness into the system dynamics with the help of an additive homomorphic cryptosystem which allows a deterministic convergence to the average (subject to a quantization error).
 The protocol also provides resilience to passive attackers and allows easy incorporation of active attacker defending mechanisms.
-In addition to average consensus, our protocol can be easily extended to enable security and privacy in weighted average consensus and maximum/minimum consensus under a new update rule.
-Simulations results are provided to demonstrate the effectiveness of the approach.
+In addition to average consensus, our protocol can be easily extended to enable security and privacy in weighted average consensus and maximum/minimum consensus under new update rules.
+Both numerical simulations and hardware experiments are provided to demonstrate the effectiveness and efficiency of the approach.

-Comparing to the noise based average consensus protocols by Huang \textit{et al.} \cite{Huang15} and Mo and Murray \cite{Mo17}, our approach offers several advantages.
-First our approach guarantees that the convergence to the average value is exact, whereas as shown in \cite{Mo17} Huang's algorithm may converge to a different value other than the exact average.

-Secondly, the results in \cite{Mo17} and \cite{Huang15} are based on time-invariant parameters, which could be troublesome if the topology of the network or the number of nodes is not constant.
-Consider the scenario when a new node is added to a network after the network has converged.
-The the arrival of the new node must be broadcasted to all existing nodes to reset their noise parameters or they risk exposing their current states.

-Last but not least, the two aforementioned noise-based protocols are specifically tailored for the average consensus problem and they are not applicable to other types of consensus problems without significant modification.
+The proposed approach offers several advantages over existing privacy-preserving average consensus protocols using noise-injection based data obfuscation, such as the uncorrelated-noise (differential-privacy) based approach in \cite{huang2012differentially} and the correlated-noise based approaches in \cite{Mo17,Manitara13}.
+First, compared with the differential-privacy based approach, our approach can guarantee convergence to the consensus value (subject to a quantization error) in a deterministic manner.
+Secondly, our approach encrypts the exchanged messages and is resilient to external eavesdroppers wiretapping the communication channel, whereas an external eavesdropper can easily defeat the approaches in \cite{Mo17} and \cite{Manitara13} by using a naive observer, as confirmed by the numerical simulation results in Sec.
+VIII-B. Furthermore, the proposed approach is naturally extendable to time-varying networks, whereas existing noise-injection based data obfuscation approaches all assume time-invariant parameters, which could be troublesome if the topology of the network or the number of nodes is not constant.